webability-go/xamboo/README.md

 Set the Listeners IP and Port so the service will work on your machine.
 Set the Hosts domains so the service will resolve.
 Do not forget to add those domains to your DNS too.

-Upgrade to the lastest version, then run the xamboo with master, admin and examples
+Upgrade to the lastest versions, then run the xamboo with master, admin and examples

 ```
-$ go get -u github.com/webability-go/xamboo
+$ go get -u
 $ start.sh
 ```